Sklyvan/RunScope/README.md

 ## 📦 What is RunScope?

 **RunScope** is a Python library that processes `TCX` files to compute **advanced running metrics** using science-backed formulas.
-It’s your personal data analyst for every training session.

 🎯 Whether you're chasing a SUB-3 marathon or optimizing cadence for efficiency — RunScope has your back.